Swasth-Digital-Health-Foundation/integration-sdks/java/hcx-integrator-sdk/README.md

 ### **Introduction:**
-The HCX Platform providing the REST API interface to integrate and access the platform.
-But, it requires knowledge of the API Specification, process to generate the authorization token, refresh the token and use it in each API etc,.
+The HCX Platform provides a REST API interface to integrate and access the platform.
+However, working with the API requires knowledge of the API Specification, token generation process, token refresh, and token usage for each API call.

-The HCX Integration SDK abstract most of these operations and make it simple for the participants to work with the HCX Platform.
+The HCX Integration SDK abstracts most of these operations making it easier for the participants to work with the HCX Platform.

 ### **About HCX Integration SDK:**
-The SDK implemented using Java programming language and accessible as a jar file.
-The Javadocs also attached along with the release in github repository for the developers to understand the details about each function of the SDK.
+The HCX Integration SDK is implemented in Java and is available as a JAR file.
+The GitHub repository also includes Javadocs, which provide detailed information about each function of the SDK.

 ### **How to use:**

-The hcx-integrator-sdk is published to [maven central repository](https://mvnrepository.com/artifact/io.hcxprotocol/hcx-integrator-sdk) and available for consumption.
-To use the sdk, add the below dependency in the pom file:
+To use the SDK, add the following dependency to your pom.xml file from the [Maven Central Repository](https://mvnrepository.com/artifact/io.hcxprotocol/hcx-integrator-sdk):

 ```xml
 <dependency>
   <groupId>io.hcxprotocol</groupId>